 Particle Emitters

-A ParticleEmitter is an instance that emits 2D images (particles) that look and behave for the duration of their lifetime according to the particle emitter's set properties.
-You can customize a particle emitter's properties to create special effects like fire, smoke, and sparks.
+A ParticleEmitter is an object that emits customizable 2D images (particles) into the world, useful for simulating special effects like fire, smoke, and sparks.

 Creating a Particle Emitter